ChristopherTRoss/BudgetMaster/Project_Management.md

 ## Team Members
   Our team Members are:
   * Grant Hardy - My main part of the project was implementing the SQLite database of our app.
 I made the original database schema outlined in our SDD, but made some changes during actual implementation because I found some of the attributes/tables to be redudant or more easily stored elsewhere.
 I also wrote all the functions needed from other team members depending on how they wanted to access the data.
 I wrote a couple sorting functions as well for our Transaction Page and Overview page.
 Document wise, I helped out heavily in the SRS Document by writing a good bit of our Functional and Non Functional requirements.
 I made the Database view for the SDD.
 And in the STD, I just made a couple of test cases but did not do too much.
 I was able to make all the meetings our team had.
-  * Ross Thompson - back-end functionality and implement login system
+  * Ross Thompson - My biggest code contribution was the login system, including the majority of the UI, functionality, and menus for login/security related features, with the exception of a few functions written by Jason and the source for the logo being designed by Adrian.
+I also added the sorting menu on the transaction page and assisted Grant in refining some of the sorting algorithms.
+I worked on making general improvements to our code, such as restructuring code to make better use of our data structures and object-oriented design, as well as assisting other group members with any bugs or problems they came across in implementing their own features and a few finishing touches on the display, like color-coding expenses/incomes and converting the dates to a more concise format.
+For the SRS document, I worked mainly on functional requirements, user interface, constraints, and proofreading.
+On the SDD document I worked on the development view and element catalog, and for the STD I did the first 15 test cases.
+I did not miss any meetings.
   * Jason Williams -front-end design and keeps the group aligned with the vision of the product
   * Chris Ross - Front end design, kept track of all documents and their needed updates
   * Morgan Root - Back end design, Meeting Leader and Note taking
   * Adrian Colon - The main focus for me in the project was designing the UI and implementing it.
 I designed the logo for the app, the mock-up screenshots in the SRS document, and the final product.
 I also implemented the CardViews in the Home, Transaction, and Overview pages with a RecyclerView Adapter for each page.
 With the help of my group members, we picked out the color scheme for the application and the overall look.

 Our team followed the egoless approach where every team member was held accountable.
-Different people had different roles based on strengths, but their was no responsibility heirarchy.
+Different people had different roles based on strengths, but there was no responsibility heirarchy.

 ## Project Schedule